trampgeek/moodle-qtype_coderunner/docs/index.md

 ### Column specifiers

+Each column specifier is itself a list, typically with just two or three elements:

+ 1. The column header
-Each column specifier is itself a list, typically with just two or three elements.
-The first element is the column header, the second element is usually the field from the TestResult object being displayed in the column (one of those values listed above) and the optional third element is an `sprintf` format string used to display the field.
+ 2. Usually the field from the TestResult object being displayed in the column (one of those values listed above)
+ 3. [Optional] An `sprintf` format string used to display the field.

 Per-test template graders can add their own fields, which can also be selected for display.

-It is also possible to combine multiple fields into a column by adding extra fields to the
+It is also possible
+to combine multiple fields into a column by adding extra fields to the
 specifier: these must precede the `sprintf` format specifier, which then becomes mandatory.
 For example, to display a `Mark Fraction` column in the